Favicons are something we’ve all seen, whether we know what they are or not.

 Favicons trace all the way back to Internet Explorer 5.
 At the time, they lived in the root directories of websites, with the rather simple name “favicon.ico,” which is still in use today.
 If you favorited a website on Internet Explorer, a favicon would appear next to it in the address bar as well as your bookmarks list.

-In addition to their role as a design element, favicons were also used as a primitive means of tracking visitor counts.
-One could gauge a website’s popularity based on the number of times a favicon had been downloaded.
+In addition to their role as a design element, website owners once tracked site popularity by counting the number of times a favicon was downloaded.
+Those numbers provided an early glimpse into visitor engagement.
 Thankfully, metrics and measuring blog visitors have come a long way since these rather crude beginnings.

 Where you’ll find favicons

-Favicons show up on the left-hand side of your desktop browser tabs.
+You'll see a recognizable icon on each of your browser tabs—this helps visitors identify your site at a glance.
 They may be small — generally at a resolution of 16x16 or 32x32 pixels on retina-based screens — but these bite-sized pieces of visual branding should not be overlooked when putting together a website.

 A favicon image may take the form of a stripped-down version of a logo, a symbol, or even just a single character.
 Since they must fit into the small space afforded by modern browsers, they need to be simple, yet impactful.